oscarcalderin87/rindus-mobile-automated-tests/README.md

 Appium (version 1.21.0 or higher)

-An android device created with the following data:
+A virtual android device created with the following data:

 - Android Version: 8.1.0
 - Device Name: Android_Accelerated_Oreo